Skip to content

 Each month your employer deducts pension contributions from your pay, these deductions can be viewed on your payslip.

-Pension contributions are used to cover the cost of the scheme and do not equate to how much pension you have accrued.
 The amount you contribute to your pension is based on the 'pay band' your earnings fall into each pay period.
 Please remember that these contribution rates are subject to change.

 The employee contribution rates can be found on the Pension Contributions page of the JSS website.